College of Arts and Sciences Fellowships

 - A letter from the department chair supporting the nomination and committing the additional year(s) of support.

-- Copy of the student's application, transcripts, and letters of recommendation.
+- Copy of the student's complete application.

 1. The selection committee will be composed of a representative from each humanities and arts department in the College of Arts and Sciences; the Director of the Center for Humanities and the Arts will serve as chair.